Does Quizlet Have Spaced Repetition? [Tested 2026]

 Does Quizlet have spaced repetition in the free version?

-Quizlet's free tier includes basic in-session spacing inside Learn mode, but cross-session Memory Score scheduling is locked behind the $7.99/month Plus plan.
+Quizlet lets non-subscribers try Learn, but the full Learn mode is tied to Quizlet Plus and Plus for teachers.
+Free Learn is best understood as adaptive, session-scoped practice.
 LearnClash builds a full 3-stage spaced repetition system into every game mode for free, with no ads in any tier.

 What is the difference between Quizlet Learn and Anki spaced repetition?